DSA-solutions-the10xacademy/JavaScript-DSA-Solutions/.github/ISSUE_TEMPLATE/solution-video-task.md

 assignees: ''

 ---
+Please do not mark these check-boxes manually.
+They will be automatically marked when the respective sub-tasks are closed.
 - [ ] Stage 1 - Understand the problem
 - [ ] Stage 2 - New test cases
 - [ ] Stage 3 - Algorithm